-Mr. Fan Chi Chiu (范智超), aged 38, was appointed as an independent non-executive Director on 14 June 2019.
+Mr. Fan Chi Chiu (范智超), aged 39, was appointed as an independent non-executive Director on 14 June 2019.
 He is responsible for supervising and providing independent judgement to the Board.
 He is the chairman of the audit committee.

-Mr. Fan has over 15 years' of experience in accounting and corporate finance.
+Mr. Fan has over 16 years' of experience in accounting and corporate finance.
 Mr. Fan worked as a senior auditor of PricewaterhouseCoopers from October 2007 to June 2011 and an analyst in Barclays Investment Bank from July 2011 to February 2014.
 Mr. Fan was a finance director of Vantasia Holdings (H.K.)
 Limited from April 2014 to March 2015.
 Mr. Fan joined ELL Environment Holdings Limited, the shares of which are listed on the Stock Exchange (stock code 1395), in April 2015 as the financial controller and was the chief financial officer from June 2015 to September 2021.
-He was an executive director of Grace Wine Holdings Limited, the shares of which are listed on the Stock Exchange (stock Exchange (stock code: 8146), from July 2017 to September 2021.
-He has been acting as a Chief Investment Officer of AB Builders Group Limited, the shares of which are listed on the Stock Exchange (stock code: 1615), since November 2021.
-He has also been acting as an independent non-executive director of (a) Shinelong Automotive Lightweight Application Limited, the shares of which are listed on the Stock Exchange (stock code: 1615), since November 2021.
-He has also been acting as an independent non-executive director of (a) Shinelong Automotive Lightweight Application Limited, the shares of which are listed on the Stock Exchange (stock code: 1930), since June 2019; and (b) Weihai City Commercial Bank Co., Ltd., the shares of which are listed on the Stock Exchange (stock code: 9677), since June 2020.
+He was an executive director of Grace Wine Holdings Limited, the shares of which are listed on the Stock Exchange (stock code: 1395), in Chief Investment Officer of AB Builders Group Limited, the shares of which are listed on the Stock Exchange (stock code: 1615), since November 2021.
+He has also been acting as an independent non-executive director of (a) Shinelong Automotive Lightweight Application Limited, the shares of which are listed on the Stock Exchange (stock code: 1930), since June 2019; and (b) Weihai City Commercial Bank Co., Ltd., the shares of which are listed on the Stock Exchange (stock code: 1930), since June 2019; and (b) Weihai City Commercial Bank Co., Ltd., the shares of which are listed on the Stock Exchange (stock code: 1930), since June 2019; and (b) Weihai City Commercial Bank Co., Ltd., the shares of which are listed on the Stock Exchange (stock code: 1930), since June 2020.